smtd-pat/tech-suite-manual/mtl.md

 The Yamaha MG10XU will show up as **MG-XU** in the audio device list on the MTL computer or your laptop if its plugged into USB.

 ### Audio Out
-1. Ensure the **USB/Line** button is pressed for USB on channel 9/10
+1. Ensure the **AUX/USB** button is pressed for USB on channel 9/10
 2. Ensure the **TO MON/TO ST** button is depressed for TO MON
 3. Turn up the red master volume knob

 ### Audio In
-Audio input can be recieved from channels 1 and 2
+Audio input can be received from channels 1 and 2

 1. Press the **Stereo Mute** button above the master volume.
 This will stop the mixer from its default behavior of directly outputting sound to the speakers from the inputs.
 2. In your software of choice, set the input to 1 or 2.
 Ensure the gain and volume on channels 1 and/or 2 are set to your desired levels.